Training and support

 - case studies

-For more information please see our patient and public involvement handbook for researchers (PDF 8.2 MB) or contact the research involvement team at firstname.lastname@example.org.
+For more information please see our booklet Involving people with arthritis: A researcher's guide (PDF 874 KB) or contact the research involvement team at firstname.lastname@example.org.

 How our Centre for Adolescent Rheumatology involved people with arthritis

 Exploring pain, fatigue, mood and illness perceptions in young adults with juvenile idiopathic arthritis (JIA)